fabricjs/fabric.js/CONTRIBUTING.md

 To find an answer first search the repository, it contains a lot of threads.\
 Ask & search `Fabric's google group`, `StackOverflow` and [`Fabric's IRC channel`](irc://irc.freenode.net/#fabric.js), see [links](#-links).

-Questions might inspire you to [improve the docs](#-improving-docs) for other devs and for the sake of the repository.\
-🌈 Please do 🌟.
+Questions might inspire you to [improve the docs](#-improving-docs) 🌈 Please do 🌟.

-Demos and examples 🤓 can be found on [jsfiddle], [codepen.io] and [fabricjs.com](http://fabricjs.com/demos/).
+Demos and examples 🤓 can be found on [fabricjs.com](http://fabricjs.com/demos/), `jsfiddle`, `codepen.io` and more.

 ## 🏷️ Issue Tracker

-- **Before U Begin** 🎬
+- **Before You Begin** 🎬
   - 📌 Make sure you didn't fall into a known [**GOTCHA**](http://fabricjs.com/fabric-gotchas)
-  - 🔎 [**Search**](https://github.com/fabricjs/fabric.js/search?q=&ref=cmdform&type=Issues) for existing issues and discussions 🔋 **VITAL** in order to keep the community in a good state and prevent spamming 👎.
+  - 🔎 [**Searching**](https://github.com/fabricjs/fabric.js/search?q=&ref=cmdform&type=Issues) for existing issues and discussions is
+  🔋 **VITAL** in order to keep the community in a good state, prevent spamming 👎 and become a skilled fabric dev 🦉.
-- **Title:**
-   Choose an informative short title 🧿 to the point.
+- The **Title** must be informative, short and 🧿 to the point.
 - **Fill out the 🐛 report with care**, it is there for a reason.
-- **Description:**
+- **Description**
+   - Describe the issue making sure you are very clear.
-   Use the questions above to describe the issue.
-Add (📎) logs, screenshots or videos if that makes sense.
+   - Add (📎) logs, screenshots or videos if that makes sense.
+   - Make an effort explaining yourself
+   - A good description has been read at least 3 times before submitting.
-- **Test Case:**
+- **Test Case**
-   Make sure you create a minimal and immediate test case, demonstrating the bug, with relevant explanations.
-It should be extremely **easy** and **fast** for someone to understand your bug and reproduce it.
-Bug templates can be found within a [bug report](https://github.com/fabricjs/fabric.js/issues/new?assignees=&labels=&template=bug_report.md)
+   - Create a minimal and immediate test case, demonstrating the bug, with relevant explanations.
+   - It should be extremely **easy** and **fast** for someone to understand your bug and reproduce it.
+   - Bug templates can be found within a [bug report](https://github.com/fabricjs/fabric.js/issues/new?assignees=&labels=&template=bug_report.md)
-- specify which **version** of Fabric.js you are using.
-The version can be found in [fabric.js file](https://github.com/fabricjs/fabric.js/blob/master/dist/fabric.js#L5) or just by executing `fabric.version` in the browser console.
-It is advised you **upgrade** to the latest version before proceeding, your bug may have been resolved 🦋.
+- Specify which **version** of Fabric.js you are using.
+- **Upgrade** to the latest version before proceeding, your 🐛 may have turned into a 🦋.

 **These are minimal requirements.
 Without them issues shall be ⛔.**